🦀 CrabGlamp Docs

 A Mac Mini (or any local machine) is better if:

 • You want JetBrains or desktop VS Code.
 CrabGlamp is browser-only.
 No SSH, no remote IDE connections.
-If you’re married to IntelliJ or local VS Code, CrabGlamp isn’t for you.

 When you’re better off with Docker + a VPS